-A cherished and easy shortbread cookie, these Cocoa Nib Pecan Shortbread Cookies make a generous homemade gift or a festive treat.
-Like my Bourbon Vanilla Bean Cookies, these are make ahead easy and have a long storage life which makes these cookies SO convenient.
-This recipe is vegetarian, but easily egg free or vegan. [ See VIDEO Below in Recipe Card ]
+A cherished and easy to make cookie, my Cocoa Nib Pecan Shortbread Cookies make a generous homemade gift or a festive treat.
+Chock full of pecans and cocoa nibs, these shortbread cookies are buttery, crisp and rich in flavor.
+They’re make ahead easy and have a long storage life which makes these cookies SO convenient.
+This recipe is vegetarian, easily egg free or vegan. [ See VIDEO Below on Recipe Card ]

 Cookie Season!